 PSYC 335.
 Industrial and Organizational Psychology.
 (3) An examination of the theory and research of personnel processes in industry including selection, motivation, evaluation, supervision, work conditions, and job satisfaction.
 Prerequisite: PSYC 101.

 PSYC 357.
 Theories of Personality.
-(3) This course is designed as an in-depth study of the major personality theorists such as Freud, Jung, Adler, Erikson, Rogers, Maslow, Bandura, May, Cattell, Allport, Beck, Ellis, et al. Some of the theories that will be covered are psychoanalytic, life-span, traits, humanistic, behavioristic, cognitive, cognitive-behavioral, and existential.
+(3) This course is designed as an in-depth study of the major personality theorists such as Freud, Jung, Adler, Erikson, Rogers, Maslow, Bandura, May, Cattell, Allport, Beck, Ellis, etc. Some of the theories that will be covered are psychoanalytic, life-span, traits theories, humanistic, behavioristic, cognitive, cognitive-behavioral, and existential.
 Prerequisite: PSYC 101 and PSYC 305 or permission of the instructor.

 PSYC 388.
 Individual and Group Therapy.
 (3) This course is designed to introduce students to the various theoretical perspectives in the area of counseling and psychotherapy and intervention strategies and skills.
 Lectures and readings address various techniques and theories of therapy.
 Experimental learning activities and therapy exercises promote interpersonal effectiveness in interactions with individuals and groups.
 Prerequisite: PSYC 101 and 357.

 PSYC 395.
 Research Participation.
 (3) Students taking this course extend and synthesize their understanding of the empirical science of psychology.
 This course requires participation in a research project, which may be done independently by the student or as a co-investigator of a faculty member's research.
 It covers advanced topics including the practical application of research designs and statistical analysis, and is designed as preparation for graduate-level work.
 Students will demonstrate competence through designing experiments, reading and critiquing scientific journal articles, managing subject pools, writing programs, analyzing data, and/or presenting research at a conference.
 Skill development includes acquiring competency in the use of psychological and statistical software (SPSS, STATISTICA, E-Prime, etc.).
 Prerequisite: PSYC 101, 221 or an equivalent statistics course, 222 or an equivalent research methods course, junior or senior standing, permission of instructor.